Microsoft/azure-docs.pt-pt/articles/migrate/tutorial-migrate-physical-virtual-machines.md

 ## <a name="prepare-azure"></a>Preparar o Azure

-Prepare o Azure para a migração com a Migração do Servidor.
+Prepare o Azure para a migração com a Azure Migrate: Migração do servidor.

 **Tarefa** | **Detalhes**
 --- | ---